 In the thick of Stone Town, as the afternoon dims towards evening, Forodhani Gardens transforms into a circus of calorific magnificence: welcome to Zanzibar’s spectacular night-time food market, a whirl of chefs juggling spitting pans.
 The aromas are fabulous, and the range of dishes is extraordinary.
 Bring a large appetite.
 You might be familiar with some of the offerings – kebabs of tandoori lobster, say, or falafel as big as your fist.
 Our favourites are the fish plates served with fried potato balls, naan and samosas.
 You won’t need to eat for a week – or maybe just not until the same time, same place tomorrow.

 Introduced around 500 years ago by Portuguese traders who carried them from their colonies in India and South America, spices have made Zanzibar a trading hub for centuries.
 Small organic set-ups today still produce cloves, nutmeg, cinnamon and more.
 One of the most sensory ways to appreciate the destination is to follow your nose through twisting backstreets led by an experienced guide.
 You’ll inhale fabulous aromas of turmeric and vanilla, cardamom, chilli and black pepper.
 At the end of the tour you’ll have a Swahili lunch flavoured with what you’ve smelt, and will be able to buy supplies to take home.

-The oldest building in Stone Town, the Old Fort is located on the seafront, right in front of the famous Forodhani Gardens.
-Originally built in the 17th century with the purpose of defending the island from attacks from the Portuguese, nowadays the Old Fort is one of Stone Town’s main sights.
-Visitors can admire the remains of the former fort and amble around the courtyard in the center, where sellers have local produce for sale.
-An old amphitheater still hosts events and functions in the fort.
+The oldest building in Stone Town, the Old Fort is located on the seafront, right in front of Forodhani Gardens.
+Built in the 17th century to protect the island from the attacking Portuguese, nowadays the Old Fort is one of the main sights in Stone Town.
+You can wander around, admiring the remains of the former stronghold, and amble around the courtyard in the centre, where sellers have all kinds of aromatic local produce for sale.
+An old amphitheatre still hosts events and functions.